Dick Van Patten: Other work

 An animal enthusiast, Van Patten co-founded Dick Van Patten's Natural Balance Pet Foods in 1989.
 Van Patten's creation of his own brand of dog food was satirized in comedian John Hodgman's 2008 book More Information Than You Require, and was rebranded as Dick Van Patten's Hobo Chili for Dogs.
-He founded National Guide Dog Month which began in 2008 to raise awareness and money for non-profit guide dog schools in the United States, accredited by the International Guide Dog Federation.
 Van Patten also appeared as a television spokesman for Fisher-Price toys in the late 1980s.

 Personal life

 Family

-Patriarch of a famous Hollywood family, Van Patten was the older brother of actress Joyce Van Patten, and the older half-brother of film director and Emmy award-winning television director/producer Tim Van Patten.
+Van Patten was the older brother of actress Joyce Van Patten, and the older half-brother of film director and Emmy award-winning television director/producer Tim Van Patten.
 He was married to Patricia Helon Poole (also known as Pat Poole and Pat Van Patten; born March 12, 1931) from 1954 until his death.
 Pat Poole was a professional dancer on Broadway and a June Taylor dancer on The Jackie Gleason Show.
 They lived in Sherman Oaks, California.
 They had three sons, all actors: Vincent, Nels, and Jimmy.
 Nels, who is married to actress Nancy Valen, is named for the character Van Patten played on the CBS's Mama.
 Van Patten was related to several other actors through marriages.
 His sister Joyce married actor Martin Balsam; their daughter is actress Talia Balsam.
 Talia's first husband was actor George Clooney, and she is now married to actor John Slattery.
-Van Patten's son, Vince, is married to actress Eileen Davidson.
+Van Patten's son Vince is married to actress Eileen Davidson.

 Illness and death

-In January 2006, Van Patten was taken to Cedars Sinai Medical Center in Los Angeles after suffering a diabetic stroke.
-Van Patten, who suffered from Type 2 diabetes, made a full recovery.
-Van Patten died at Saint John's Health Center in Santa Monica, California, on June 23, 2015, at age 86.
+In January 2006, Van Patten was taken to Cedars Sinai Medical Center in Los Angeles following a diabetic stroke.
+Van Patten, who had Type 2 diabetes, made a full recovery.
+Van Patten died at Saint John's Health Center in Santa Monica, California on June 23, 2015, at age 86.
 Complications from diabetes were the listed cause.

-Willie Aames, who played son Tommy Bradford on Eight Is Enough, called his television father "truly a gem [who] will be missed. ...
-As Dick always said, 'Remember our times together, gang ...
-Cause these ARE the good ole' days".
-Betty Buckley, Van Patten's co-star on the series, recalled, "Every day on the set he was a happy, jovial person, always generous and ready to play, tease, and always keep us all laughing.
+Willie Aames, who played son Tommy Bradford on Eight Is Enough, called his television father "truly a gem [who] will be missed...As Dick always said 'Remember our times together, gang...Cause these ARE the good ole' days".
+Betty Buckley, Van Patten's co-star on the series, said "Every day on the set he was a happy, jovial person, always generous and ready to play, tease, and always keep us all laughing.
 He was the consummate professional, a wonderful actor, master of comedy, and a kind and generous human being."

 He is interred in the Forest Lawn Memorial Park in the Hollywood Hills of Los Angeles.

 Honors

 On November 20, 1985, Dick Van Patten was honored with a star on the Hollywood Walk of Fame.
-In 2008, a Golden Palm Star on the Palm Springs, California, Walk of Stars was dedicated to him.
+In 2008, a Golden Palm Star on the Palm Springs Walk of Stars was dedicated to him.